yeoman/yeoman/cli/lib/generators/readme.md

 We can see that now an initializer named `core_extensions` was created at `config/initializers/core_extensions.js` with the contents of our template.
-That means that `copyFile` copied a file in our source root to the destination path we gave.
-The method `filename` is automatically created when we inherit from `yeoman.Generators.NamedBase`.
+That means that `copy` copied a file in our source root to the destination path we gave.
+The property `name` is automatically created when we inherit from `yeoman.Generators.NamedBase`, and match the value of the given argument (`NamedBase` automatically specify an argument via `this.argument`)

-The methods that are available for generators are covered in the final section of this guide.

 ### Generators Lookup

 When you run `yeoman generate initializer core_extensions` yeoman requires these paths in turn until one is found:

-    yeoman/generators/initializer/index.js
-    yeoman/generators/initializer.js
     lib/generators/initializer/index.js
     lib/generators/initializer.js
+    lib/generators/yeoman/initializer/index.js
+    lib/generators/yeoman/initializer.js

 **Note**: `index.js` may be anything else, as long the module entry point is defined in a package.json.

+**Seconc Note**: While true, the help output might miss a generator.
+It looks for file below lib/generators at few locations, searching for `index.js` files.

+yeoman will do this lookup at few different places, in this order:

+- relative to the working directory, from within a yeoman application.
+- relative to any `node_modules/yeoman-*` module.
+These are called "yeoman plugins", they should package up their generator in the `lib/generators` directory.

+This mean that users may override part or the whole set of generator used by yeoman, either at an application level, with custom handcrafted generator or via "yeoman plugin" (a node package that defines a set of generators in their `lib/generators` directory).

 If none is found you get an error message.

-The examples above put files under the application’s `lib`, unless they start with `yeoman/` which means these paths are resolved below yeoman installation directory (and are internal).

 ### Customizing your Workflow